kali-linex/linex/Documentation/bpf/bpf_iterators.rst

 By default, a BPF VMA iterator includes every VMA in every process.
 However, you can still specify a process or a thread to include only its VMAs.
-Unlike files, a thread can not have a separate address space (since Linux 2.6.0-test6).
+Unlike files, a thread can not have a separate address space (since Linex 2.6.0-test6).
 Here, using *tid* makes no difference from using *pid*.

 ----------------------------